Paulina004/CodePath-Cybersecurity-Work/README.md

 - [x] GIF Walkthrough:
 <img src="exploit_1.gif" alt="Exploit 1">

 - [x] Steps to recreate: When logged into your administrator account, navigate to a post and leave a comment.
 The comment should be the link shown in the GIF.
+You can also find the code [here](exploit_1_code.txt).
 When this HTML hyperlink is posted, it will prompt an alert that constantly continues to pop up when the user scrolls up to a certain area of the website.
 - [x] Affected source code:
   - [Link 1](https://core.trac.wordpress.org/changeset/33549/branches/4.2/src/wp-includes/theme.php)